How does the Becher Chase fare as a trial for the Grand National?

 The Becher Chase runners who go on to run well in the Grand National

-Whilst Becher Chase winners have failed to go on and win the Grand National in the same season, those that have run the Becher but did NOT win there have gone on to win or place in the Grand National.
+Whilst Becher Chase winners have failed to go on and win the Grand National in the same season, those that have run in the Becher but did NOT win there have gone on to win or place in the Grand National.
+However, no Becher Chase runner since Walk In The Mill in 2018/19 has subsequently run well in the following Grand National.

 The following horses in the last ten years have run in the earlier race and then made the 1-2-3-4-5 slots in the Grand National: